How do my car's air conditioning and heating systems work?

 We take advantage of the fact that we can stay warm in our cars during Boise, ID winters and cool during Garden City, ID summers, but our vehicles' air conditioning and heating systems are fairly complex.
 To heat up your car, hot engine coolant is circulated through a small radiator, which is often called a heater core.
 There is a fan in front of the heater core to blow cool air to blow cold outside air over the fins.
 As this air travels through the heater core, it heats up and this is the warm air that blows out of your heater vents.

-Automotive manufacturers started using tetrafluoroethane, or R134a (which also went by the name Freon), a refrigerant that does not have the ozone-destroying properties of R12.
+Automotive manufacturers started using tetrafluoromethane, or R134a (which also went by the name Freon), a refrigerant that does not have the ozone-destroying properties of R12.
 However, with this transition there came a lubricant issue.
 Air conditioning compressors require oil because they are consistently moving.
 The oil has to dissolve into the refrigerant, and therefore must be compatible with the refrigerant.
 Because of this, R134a manufacturers began selling Polyalkylene Glycol, or PAG Oil.
-Today, R134a is used in many vehicles' air conditioning system, including in Subaru, Ford, Toyota, and Honda vehicles.
+Today, R134a is used in many vehicles' air conditioning systems, including in Ford, Honda, Chevrolet, and Nissan vehicles.

 Here at 27th St. Automotive in Boise, ID, 83702, we are experts in all things auto repair and can repair your R134a Freon AC efficiently and cost-effectively.
 Reasons You Should Do Business With Us: